 D-7 Select two domestic sales, in different quarters of the assessment period, that are at the same level of trade as the export sales.
 Provide a complete set of documentation for those two sales.
 (Include, for example, purchase order, order acceptance, commercial invoice, discounts or rebates applicable, credit/debit notes, long or short term contract of sale, inland freight contract, bank documentation showing proof of payment.)

-The Commission will select additional sales for verification at the time of our visit.
+The Commission will select additional sales for verification.